rovati/noteapp/README.md

 </p>

-Lastly, the toolbar is equipped with a button for saving locally a zipped version of the notes, so that they can exported in text format.
+Lastly, the toolbar is equipped with a button for saving locally a zipped version of the notes, so that they can be exported in text format.
 This functionality is under revision since it is not consistent with its desired behaviour.

-> [!NOTE]
->  Please refer to [this section](#a-complete-guide-to-checklists) for a full description of how to use checklists at their best.

 ## How it is implemented
 The project is fully implemented in [Dart](https://dart.dev/) using the [Flutter](https://flutter.dev/) framework.
 This choice was de based solely on personal interest, but it empowers the project with the possibility of easily extending the ecosystem with clients for various platforms.